The GED exam offers people who, for whatever reason, could not finish high school the opportunity to earn an equivalent credential.

 Penn Foster’s High School program costs between $949 and $1315 annually, while James Madison High School costs (without transferring credits) between $1049 and $1599.
 Acellus Academy’s one-time tuition is around $2,400 annually.

 So you see, compared to online high school costs, the GED and HiSET come at a relatively friendly price.
 Usually, instruction is offered for free or at low costs as well, so earning a high school equivalency diploma is absolutely worth the effort and cost!

-Once again, the diplomas that the states award to students that successfully took one of the three high school equivalency exams, is equivalent to a common high school diploma.
+Once again, the diplomas that the states award to students that successfully took one of the two high school equivalency exams is equivalent to a common high school diploma.
 Workers holding a GED or high school diploma make, on average, around $9,600 more annually compared to those who don’t have a secondary education degree.

 Earning a GED is also great for boosting personal growth, improving skills, and enhancing knowledge.
 Students will build on their strengths, adjust their weaknesses, and this allows them to live the life of their choosing.

 Self-development through activities will lead to Personal Growth.
 Students who develop themselves through activities will increase not only their skills but also their self-awareness, both mentally, spiritually, and physically.
-Click here for sources.
+Check here for GED statistics sources.